 There are lots of free site checkers out there.
 Neil Patel’s SEO Analyzer is excellent.

-WordPress website owners can optimize a website using the free version of Yoast SEO.
+WordPress website owners can optimise a website using the free version of Yoast SEO.
 Even the free version of Yoast is really comprehensive and easy to use.

 Once installed and activated you will find a Yoast box within each post and page of your WordPress site.
 Yoast used a traffic light system to highlight SEO errors.